Henro2/Project13/project13.md

     └── common.yml
 ```

-Since I will be using the same Ansible to configure multiple environments, and each of these environments will have certain unique attributes, such as servername, ip-address etc., I will need a way to set values to variables per specific environment.

-For this reason, I will now create a folder to keep each environment’s variables file.
-Therefore, I created a new folder env-vars, then for each environment, i created new YAML files which I will use to set variables.
+I will now created a folder to keep each environment’s variables file.
 My layout now look like this.

 ```